AMontanus/autobrawl/README.md

 Champions should have one or two signature abilities which provides a unique twist to how you want to execute your match.
 Guiding principles:

 * There should be 1 champion for each Aspect that strictly prefers that Aspect, and is only available when that Aspect is in the match.
-Landing a "Aspectd" lineup properly with a "Aspectd" champion should lead to excellent odds of winning.
+Landing a "Aspected" lineup properly with a "Aspectd" champion should lead to excellent odds of winning.
 * There should be 1 champion for each "Primary Keyword" that heavily favours that Keyword.
 Landing a "Keyworded" lineup properly with a "Keyworded" champion should lead to excellent odds of winning.
 * There should be champions focused on early game dominance.
 * There should be champions focused on Mana manipulation.